mariusndini/MailGPT/README.md

 <br>

 ## Lambda Function
-The lambda function below takes the promp from the API to pass to OpenAI's trained <b>text-davinci-003</b> model.
+The lambda function below takes the prompt from the API to pass to OpenAI's trained <b>text-davinci-003</b> model.
 [Read more about OpenAI's available models here](https://platform.openai.com/docs/models/gpt-3).

 <i>My language of choice for Lambda functions is Node.js.
 OpenAI offers support for Python, Javascript & cURL.</i>